Tetrada32/MusEnergy/README.md

 # MusEnergy
 Welcome to Android "MusEnergy", which is currently at version 0.0.1  :)

+This is my personal Demo project which is my Sandbox.
+Here I experiment with Android development technologies, and also demonstrate my skills and approaches in programming.

 This project is about music.
-It collects various news about music on the internet and shows articles.
+For now, It collects various articles about music on the internet and shows articles.
 You can also search news by category and genre.

 ### NOTE: The project is currently under development and is about 33% complete!